readthedocs-fr/notions/python/starter_kit/en/START_WELL.md

 What is better to begin with programming more than give yourself objectives.
 Have a project is a very great way to learn.
 Indeed, after seeing the theory in courses, begin a project, permits to practice.
 Practicing is the only way that permits to remember durably.
-Thus, we can begin small and adapted projects to what we learn.
+Thus, we can begin small and adapted projects to what we learned.

 Here are some examples:
 - A fair price game after seeing loops and conditions ;
 - A hangman, when you master the treatment of character strings ;
 - A tic-tac-toe in shell, pretty fun and instructive to assimilate the loops.

 Once the basis mastered, do not hesitate to be curious.
-Relying on your knowledge do not permits to evolve.
+Relying on your knowledge does not permit to evolve.
 There are always things to learn, to experiment or to discover.

 ### Conclusion